changcheng967/Kata_speed/README.md

 Kata_speed is a Go AI engine that is designed to be fast, strong, and easy to run.
 It supports most GPU and CPU configurations, making it accessible to a wide range of users.
 It uses a well-trained private b20 network and is inspired by KataGo.

-## Notice
-This branch is half archived which means will only updated if it's start to getting better.
-Use the default branch instead!
 ## OGS auto-account creator
 https://github.com/changcheng967/Online-Go.com-Account-Generator
 ## OGS Active Game Rank Updater(Leela Zero Strong)